Yes, it definitely is; Varadero is just over two hours away in a taxi that does not break down.

 Wrap-Up Day Trip From Varadero To Havana!

-Here you have got a few different options on how to do a day trip from Varadero to Havana, or even a one-and-a-half day trip, which you probably will not regret either!
+Here, you have a few different options on how to make a day trip from Varadero to Havana or even a one-and-a-half day trip, which you probably will not regret either!

-I wish you had more time to spend in Havana, but I get it – holidays are for relaxing as well and do not come with infinite time available.
+I wish you had more time to spend in Havana (and other Cuban destinations), but I get it – holidays are for relaxing as well and do not come with infinite time available.

 So I am glad you at least want to experience Havana while you are visiting!